 We work on Clinical Research jobs for top global CROs, pharmaceutical and biotechnology companies across the UK and Europe.
 We place candidates into roles at all levels, including Clinical Research Associates, Nurse Advisors and Clinical Study Managers.

 Find out more about a career in Clinical Research below, take a look at our jobs or speak with our specialist consultant Claire Craig for an informal chat: +44 (0)1625 541 042 / email@example.com

 Every new medicine must undergo strict clinical research before it can be licensed for use.
 The evidence collected via clinical research is used to determine the safety and effectiveness of the treatment intended for human use.

 To assess this, treatments must pass through clinical trials, of which there are four phases.
 With each phase, more participants are added to the trial.
 Participants include both patients and healthy volunteer members of the public and are often separated into two groups; with one group given the treatment and another a placebo.
 This allows to better determine how effective the product is.
 All new treatments must pass through the first three phases of a clinical trial before they are licensed, with some requiring to pass through a fourth.

 The clinical operations team is responsible for the delivery of the clinical trials.
 It is their task to design, plan and physically run the four phases.

-Pharmaceutical companies may conduct these clinical trials on site, or they may have an agreed partnership with an external Clinical Research Organisation (CRO), who will conduct the trials on their behalf.
+Pharmaceutical companies may conduct these clinical trials on site, or they may have an agreed partnership with an external Contract Research Organisation (CRO), who will conduct the trials on their behalf.